Cap-go/capgo/src/pages/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

   CapacitorUpdater.notifyAppReady()
 ```

-This wil tell the native plugin the install as succeeded.
+This will tell the native plugin the installation as succeeded.

 ## Insatall Capgo CLI